OlegKhadartsev/argumento/README.md

 # Project description

-**config-args** is a Python library for reading configuration from config files and command-line args.
+**argumento** is a Python library for reading configuration from config files and command-line args.

 ## Installation